CQ Asia-SSD: FREQUENTLY ASKED QUESTIONS (FAQ)

 What does the SSD program cost actually cover?

 When compared to other spiritual direction programs, SSD is fair and reasonably priced.
-Whereas a local 9 or 12-month program over two or three years may offer less over more time, our SSD program offers more in less time.
+Whereas a local 9- or 12-month program over two or three years may offer less over more time, our SSD program offers more in less time.
 By way of analogy, many universities offer a January term in which a semester’s worth of work is compressed into one month.
 The tuition fees of these month-long intensives are typically equal to semester-long classes.
-When evaluating the cost of SSD, it is important to note that our program is similarly compressed yet offer more than a local one-year program.
+When evaluating the cost of SSD, it is important to note that our program is similarly compressed yet offers more than a local one-year program.
 In fact, the contact hours involved in our two residencies as well as in our ten online courses of usually 4 weeks each (through instruction, facilitation, supervision, and regular interaction with instructors, mentors, and other cohort members) is comparable to many two- or three-year local programs and is, therefore, very reasonably priced.

 What is the SSD refund policy?